6 Things You Need To Know When Buying An Air Purifier [STUDY]

 • Purifier condition: All purifiers were new with original company filters.

-• Data: Each purifier tested individually in the same room size 450sqft, by creating pollution levels using Dhoop and Agarbatti up to PM 2.5 of 999 and then turned on the purifier, letting pollution levels drop.
+• Data: Each purifier was tested individually in the same 450 sqft room by creating pollution levels using Dhoop and Agarbatti up to PM2.5 of 999 and then turning on the purifier, letting pollution levels drop.

 Findings: